lambdaclass/mirra_backend/apps/configurator/README.md

 ## JSON API

-The API offers 2 endpoints
+The API at the moment, it offers2 endpoints that're going to be refactored

 - `/api/default_config` Fetches the default configuration version
 - `/configurations/:id` Fetches a specific configuration version